FarronF/limerick-council-meetings/meetings/2018/05/14-Meeting of the Cultural SPC/Agenda - Meeting of the Cultural SPC - 14th May 2018.md

 of all Limerick's historical and artistic assets to ensure their preservation and to exploit

-their potential as tourist attractions and encourage civic pride.--- **Item 9**.
+their potential as tourist attractions and encourage civic pride.
+---
+**Item 9**.

 Notice of Motion referred from full Council Meeting of January 2018